-This Anaphylaxis Management Policy applies to Diocese of Sale Catholic Education Limited (DOSCEL) and to all of the primary and secondary Catholic schools it manages and operates in the Diocese of Sale in the State of Victoria (schools).
+This Anaphylaxis Management Policy applies to Diocese of Sale Catholic Education Limited (DOSCEL) and to all of the primary and secondary Catholic schools, including Marist-Sion College Warragul (Marist-Sion College) it manages and operates in the Diocese of Sale in the State of Victoria (schools).

-All DOSCEL schools will fully comply with Ministerial Order 706: Anaphylaxis Management in Victorian Schools (MO706) and the associated Anaphylaxis Guidelines (Guidelines) published by the Department of Education and Training, as varied or replaced from time to time.
+All DOSCEL schools and specifically Marist-Sion College will fully comply with Ministerial Order 706: Anaphylaxis Management in Victorian Schools (MO706) and the associated Anaphylaxis Guidelines (Guidelines) published by the Department of Education and Training, as varied or replaced from time to time.